tmobile/magentaA11y/_checklist-native/table-row-button.md

 - Add header trait to table rows that describe a section if needed and do not make header row interactive

 **Android View**
-- Use an interactive RecyclerView
+- Use an interactive [`RecyclerView`](https://developer.android.com/develop/ui/views/layout/recyclerview) which is used to display large datasets.
 - Should be coded as a list, if more than one row

 **Jetpack Compose**
-- Use regular `Column` for a table row with short list, and `LazyColumn` for the long list of items.
-For the row to behave as button role, use `modifier.clickable` with role of `role.Button`
+- Use regular [`Column`](https://developer.android.com/reference/kotlin/androidx/compose/foundation/layout/package-summary#Column(androidx.compose.ui.Modifier,androidx.compose.foundation.layout.Arrangement.Vertical,androidx.compose.ui.Alignment.Horizontal,kotlin.Function1)) for a table row with short list
+- Use [`LazyColumn`](https://developer.android.com/jetpack/compose/lists#lazy) for a long list of items
+- For the column to behave as button role, use `modifier.clickable` with role of `role.Button`

 #### Groupings
 - Group text label/ images/controls together in one swipe